-COVID-19 is a constantly evolving situation, and organisations are adapting their practices in order to prioritise safety and do their part to “flatten the curve.”
+The future of workspaces is a constantly evolving situation, and organisations are adapting their practices in order to prioritise comfort and safety for all.
 One of the most common shifts we’re seeing in tech recruitment is video interviews replacing their face-to-face counterparts, with popular platforms such as Skype, Facetime, Google Hangouts and Zoom allowing employers and candidates to connect remotely.

 If you have a video interview coming up for a job opportunity, then you may be wondering what to expect.
 Even if you’ve been to plenty of interviews before, video interviews present their own set of nuances and challenges.
 These tips will help you ace this unique type of meeting and show hiring managers what you’re made of – without even being in the same room!